About us

 Peter Wilson

-Peter brings over 50 years of commercial experience in senior management and directorships.
+Peter is a Chartered Member of the Institute of Directors and brings over 50 years of commercial experience in senior management and directorships, including seven years as Managing Director of a publicly listed company.
 In 2009 Peter established his own consultancy company Pinehurst Associates Limited which provided commercial and governance advice to clients including Te Uri o Hau Settlement Trust and Te Runanga o Ngati Whatua.

 Peter has been instrumental in the transformation of 616 hectares of predator-infested pine forest at Te Arai into managed land use that supports the re-establishment of native flora and fauna including, and recovery of the critically endangered NZ Fairy Tern.